AiMecreative/AiMecreative.github.io/source/_posts/Unity/PerlinNoise.md

 ![1695262810353](1695262810353.png)

-- assign each gird point a random constant vector. (note: gridVector[4])
+- assign each gird point a random constant vector. (note: `gridVector[4]`)
-- get the vectors pointing from the grid point to the input point(target pixel). (note: inputVector[4])
+- get the vectors pointing from the grid point to the input point(target pixel). (note: `inputVector[4]`)
-- for each of the 4 corners of the square where the target pixel lies, calculate the dot products: for i in range(4): calculate dot(gridVector[i], inputVector[i])
+- for each of the 4 corners of the square where the target pixel lies, calculate the dot products: `for i in range(4): calculate dot(gridVector[i], inputVector[i])`
+  - the dot product means the effects corners value to target pixels

 ![1695264135606](1695264135606.png)